mastermindccr/pts3-front-end/back/README.md

         *GET /public/banners    : get name of all imgs shown on the banner -imgs
         *GET /public/imgs/{name}: get image from source, return default img if not found

+# Notice
+### If a user asks for inexistent api endpoint, the server will respond with 404 except for /public/imgs/{name}, which will redirect to default.jpg.

+### If desire to change default image, please replace "default.jpg" under the path /public/img with another image with same name.